-- Failure to sign off a computer terminal when left unattended for an extended period of time - Access own record or family member without written authorization and/or direct involvement in the care. - Sharing passwords - Failure to secure protected health information viewed on personal devices such as smart phones and IPads.
+- Failure to sign off a computer terminal when left unattended for an extended period of time - Access records of family members or any other patient without written authorization and/or direct involvement in the care. - Sharing passwords - Failure to secure protected health information viewed on personal devices such as smart phones and IPads.

-Level 1 corrective action can include the following sanctions:
+Level I corrective action can include the following sanctions: